zama1024/careBnB/README.md

 * Reviews on Listings
   * Users can post reviews for different listings.
 * Search Listings
-  * User can search for rooms/apartments according to their needs.
+  * Users can search for rooms/apartments according to their needs.
 * Google map Integration
   * Search process includes google maps interaction which can create and remove markers based on search parameters.